 My visual research for this module builds on my professional work skills and aims to address key gaps in my digital skill set (specifically Adobe Illustrator, Photoshop, Animate and After Effects) in relation to graphic design, illustration and interactivity to make much more engaging and impactful pictorial materials based on community visions and drawings produced from participatory workshops.
 The final version also develops my skills in interactive web/blog design to incorporate the different styles in html coding and different interactive media for WordPress.

-Assignment 3: Due to RSI and work pressure I decided to focus much more on drawing with pencil/pen/marker on paper.
-And only transferring the key visual to digital formats.
+Assignment 3: Due to RSI and work pressure I decided to focus much more on drawing with pencil/pen/marker on paper and using iPad software.
 A further issue was updates in Adobe software that would not work properly on my older graphics cards, requiring finance to update my system and only possible in the longer term.
-On the positive side, the initial focus on locally-available media also makes my work more relevant to other designers within communities themselves who do not have access to expensive software.
+As I progressed with my research into contemporary animation and iPad animation software, given that I would only have time to produce very short pieces, I decided that I should be able to produce some interesting work using iPad alone.
+And focus on developing my understanding and skills for a range of animation styles and approaches.
+Leaving more complex pc software needed for longer more complex pieces to a later date.
+The focus on locally-available media also makes my working process more relevant to other designers within communities themselves who do not have access to expensive software.
+Interactivity could then be introduced using Adobe Acrobat/InDesign as interactive pdfs rather than my original idea to use Adobe Animate.

 ‘Translation bricolage’ framework